RingierIMU/sdc-technicalAssignment-ds-ctr-prediction/README.md

 A link or set of links will be provided which will allow you to download the dataset.

 Options to download data:
-1. Navigate to link in your browser and download the contents in to a file.
+1. Navigate to link in your browser and download the contents into a file.
-2. use `wget` utility to download the contents.
+2. Use `wget` utility to download the contents.

 For ease of use, a `make` command is provided here in `Makefile` which can streamline this process.
 Run the following command on a PC or VM with `wget` installed: